Git-BritHub/Micromanager-Deluxe/README.md

 ## Usage
-This application requires MySQL, Inquirer and Node.<br />

 1. Input `mysql -u root -p` in the terminal and sign in with your MySQL password.
 2. Once signed in to MySQL, input `source db/schema.sql;` in your terminal to create the database.
 3. After database has been created, input `quit`.